-My research interests lie in social stratification/inequality, sociology of education, family, urban sociology, higher education, quantitative methods, and Chinese studies.
+My research interests lie in social stratification/inequality, sociology of education, family, urban sociology, higher education, and quantitative methods.
 Broadly defined, my work seeks to examine the mechanisms through which social, spatial, and temporal contexts shape various individual outcomes.
 In particular, I study how various social settings (e.g., families, schools, communities, and neighborhoods), independently or jointly, influence parental practices and educational outcomes.
 I explore how those relationships affect intergenerational transmission of advantages/disadvantages across social locations from a comparative perspective.
 I am also interested in causal inference based on rigorous research design with a focus on using big data in social science research.
-My recent substantive research has been published in the Social Science Research, Sociology of Education, Chinese Sociological Review, and Social Currents.
+My recent substantive research has been published in the Sociology of Education, Social Science Research, and Chinese Sociological Review.

 Please feel free to email me at email@example.com if you would like know any more information.